 - Todd S. Collins is a graduate of the University of Pennsylvania (B.A.
 1973) and the University of Pennsylvania Law School (J.D.
 1978), where he won the 1978 Henry C. Laughlin Prize for Legal Ethics.
 He has served on behalf of various community organizations.

 - Kahn v.
 Saker (NJ Superior) (recovery in going private case increased by 25% the per share value for the minority shareholders);

-- In re Adams Golf Securities Litigation (D. Del.) ($16 million settlement achieved on eve of trial following 11 years of litigation, including successful appeal to 3d Circuit);
+- In re Adams Golf Securities Litigation (D. Del.) ($16 million settlement achieved on eve of the trial following 11 years of litigation, including a successful appeal to 3d Circuit);

 - Eagle International Services, Inc. v.
 Uni-Marts, LLC (PA Common Pleas) (recovery on behalf of Class of store purchasers included both substantial cash payments and material improvement in contract terms);

 - In re IKON Office Solutions, Inc. Securities Litigation (E.D.
 Pa.)
 (Mr. Collins was co-lead counsel and chief spokesman for plaintiffs and the Class – plaintiffs’ counsel created a fund of $111 million for the benefit of the Class).